Seafood Processing Permit Application Instructions

-- Transportation: Describe how your product will be transported from your facility/vessel to intended market (Example: "Loaded into a freezer van then flown on an airplane.").
+- Transportation: Describe how your product will be transported from your facility/vessel to the intended market (Example: "Loaded into a freezer van then flown on an airplane.").

 Fees and Payment

-Check the box on application and submit the proper fee.
+Check the box on the application and submit the proper fee.
 If you are not sure of your permit type, contact ADEC.
 Applications will not be processed until payment is received (Check, Money Order or Credit Card payment).

 Applications that are not signed and dated will not be accepted.